Please see our shop for more information on available curriculums.

 YOUTH CURRICULUM SAMPLE

-CHILDRENS CURRICULUM & SAMPLE COMING IN AUGUST.
+CHILDRENS CURRICULUM & SAMPLE COMING SOON.

 “It is beautifully designed: aesthetically, practically, and theologically.
 The theology is rich and bold.
 The activities are fun and engaging.
 I’m already dreaming up how we can create videos with young people from diverse backgrounds to read some of the scripts so that leaders have the option of showing videos or leading the teaching portions themselves.
 It’s so great.”
 Rev. Melissa Gepford, Intergenerational Discipleship Coordinator, United Methodist Church Great Plains Conference.